It’s important for your financial professional to see a complete, 360-degree view of your financial picture

 While the concept is simple, the vehicles, planning and implementation process can be rather complex.
 Because of the potential impact of changes to estate tax law for 2013 and emerging vehicles to help you protect and transfer your assets effectively, it’s important to work with experienced estate planning professionals who stay current in this field and advise clients on a day-to-day basis.

 Long-Term Care Planning

-As the oldest Baby Boomers begin to wind through their 60s, one of the biggest concerns may not be outliving income, but outliving good health.
+As the oldest baby boomers begin to wind through their 70s, one of the biggest concerns may not be outliving income, but outliving good health.

-For seniors, home health care can cost $50,000 or more per year1, and nursing home care can run as high as $80,0002 per year.
-Does your retirement income plan account for this kind of possibility?
-Would you be prepared for twice that number as a married couple?
+At-home care services average $20 per hour, and assisted living facility costs average $3,628 per month.1 Does your retirement income strategy account for this kind of possibility?
+Would you be prepared for twice that amount as a married couple?

-Considering that you have to exhaust virtually all of your financial means before Medicaid will pay for long-term care, and neither your employer’s group health insurance nor major medical insurance will cover long-term care, it’s critically important to plan ahead in order to plan for these potential expenses.
+Considering that you could have to reduce your financial means before Medicaid will pay for long-term care and neither your employer group health insurance nor major medical insurance will cover long-term care, you may want to consider planning ahead for these potential expenses.

 Life insurance isn’t for those who have died—it’s for those who are left behind.
 When shopping for life insurance, consider needs such as replacing income so your family can maintain its standard of living, as well as paying for your funeral and estate costs.
 A general rule is that you should seek coverage between five and seven times your gross annual income.
 As far as the various types of policies go, they can generally be placed into one of two categories: Term and Permanent.